-How to Remove Gel Nail Polish, or Why You Shouldn’t Remove it at Home
+How to Remove Gel Nails, or Why You Shouldn’t Remove them at Home

 First, they’re sweet, then they’re sour.

 This is a typical attitude that many clients have regarding gel nail polish.
 They love the shiny, long-lasting look, but hate the damage that gels can cause to their nails.
 What you may not know is that gel polish is not the culprit here.
 So who or what is to blame?
+Is gel nail polish safe?
 Chances are, it’s the removal process.
 But fear not, there is light at the end of this dry, damaged tunnel.

 As clients, we place our trust in nail technicians to provide us with a service that we cannot (or, let’s be honest, don’t want to) perform ourselves.
 Unfortunately, some nail techs take advantage of the fact that clients don’t know how to perform that service properly, and the result is a speedy gel removal session that leaves their nails dry, brittle, and much worse off than they started.
 This type of quick-turnaround service has led to the myth that gel nails are harmful.

-Now you find yourself playing the game of "How do I get gel nail polish removed and end up with healthy nails?”
+Now you find yourself playing the game of wondering how to remove gel nail polish and end up with healthy nails.
 As a client, the best thing you can do is educate yourself as much as you can about the removal process.
 It’s a process so easy, you could do it at home.
 Should you?
 Probably not.

-This is a process that should be performed by someone who’s done it countless times.
+Can you use nail varnish remover on gel nails?
+Gel nail polish removal is a process that should be performed by someone who’s done it countless times.
 Although it’s tempting to remove them yourself (side note: please don’t ever peel them), you risk damaging your nails even more.
-So now you’re in a catch-22: gel removal should be done by pros, but occasionally the pros are get it wrong.
+So now you’re in a catch-22: gel removal should be done by pros, but occasionally the pros get it wrong.

 Gel nail polish should be removed with either a hand or electric file.
 The caveat here is how much polish to remove.
 Neither file should touch a natural nail.
 Ever.
 It’s unnecessary and causes damage that won’t disappear until your nails grow it out.
 Removing gel entirely with a file is a risk your technician and your natural nails never need to take.